rmwenzel/keras_cnn_fashion_mnist/README.md

 This project contains code and notebooks for training a custom CNN on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset either locally or in the cloud using Amazon SageMaker.

-The CNN is written with Keras and Tensorflow backend.
+The CNN is written with Keras and Tensorflow backend, and implemented as a simple class in `keras_cnn.py`.

 ## Training scripts

 To train the network on your local machine:

 ```
-python keras_cnn_fashion_mnist_local.py
+python train_script_local.py
 ```

-To train using Amazon SageMaker use `keras_cnn_fashion_mnist_sm.py` and [script mode](https://github.com/aws-samples/amazon-sagemaker-script-mode)
+To train using Amazon SageMaker use `train_script_sagemaker.py` and [script mode](https://github.com/aws-samples/amazon-sagemaker-script-mode)
-This can be done locally or within a SageMaker notebook instance (see [notebooks](#Notebooks) for more details).
+This can be done locally or within a SageMaker notebook instance (see [notebooks](#Notebooks) for more details)[^1]

-The easiest way to get running a notebook instance is probably to fork this repo and link to the notebook instance.

 ## Notebooks

-There are two Jupyter notebooks:
+There is a Jupyter notebook `explore_data_and_model.ipynb` for exploration of the dataset and the model There are two Jupyter notebooks for training the model:

-`keras_cnn_fashion_mnist_local.ipynb`: Explore the fashion MNIST dataset, train the CNN using local resources, and train using Sagemaker resources from local machine.
+`train_model_local.ipynb`: Train the CNN using local resources, and train using Sagemaker resources from local machine.

-`keras_cnn_fashion_mnist_local.ipynb`: Train the CNN directly in a Sagemaker notebook instance.
+`train_model_sagemaker.ipynb`: Train the CNN directly in a Sagemaker notebook instance.

 ## Environments.